Snigelson/pytimex/PROTOCOL.md

 Model 70: If a value of 90 or higher is used, time will not wrap.
 90 will show as 24:00, 91 as 24:15, and 255 as 63:45.
 This will probably not work with alarms.
-Month and day is not boundary checked either.
+Month and day are not boundary checked either.

 #### Todo record